AdobeDocs/commerce-merchant-services.en/help/data-connection/custom-attributes.md

 >
 >The directory structure and code samples below illustrate how you can implement custom attributes.
 The actual directory structure and code required depends on your store configuration and environment.

-## Step 1: Create a custom module to add custom attributes
+## Step 1: Create the directory structure

 1. Navigate to the `app/code` directory in your [!DNL Commerce] installation and create a module directory.
 For example: `Magento/AepCustomAttributes`.
-This directory will contain the files necessary for your custom attributes.
+This directory contains the files necessary for your custom attributes.
 1. In the module directory, create a subdirectory called `etc`.
+The `etc` directory contains the `module.xml`, `query.xml`, `di.xml`, and `et_schema.xml` files.

+## Step 2: Define the dependencies and the setup version

-Inside the `etc` directory, create a `module.xml` file that defines the dependencies and the setup version.
+Create a `module.xml` file that defines the dependencies and the setup version.
 For example:

   ```xml
   <?xml version="1.0"?>